6.3 Specimen Collection & Basic Care

 |---|---|

-| Wrong or missing label | Specimen rejected or wrong resident treated |
+| Wrong or missing label | Specimen rejected, or the wrong resident is treated |

-| Contaminated clean-catch | False-positive infection result |
+| Contaminated clean-catch | False-positive infection result, unnecessary antibiotics |

-| Missed void in 24-hour collection | Entire test invalid, must restart |
+| Missed void in a 24-hour collection | Entire test invalid; collection must restart |

-| Delayed delivery to lab | Sample degrades, inaccurate result |
+| Delayed delivery to the lab | Sample degrades; inaccurate result |

-A nurse asks a basic, newly certified Florida CNA with no additional training to perform a finger-stick blood glucose check.
+A nurse asks a newly certified Florida CNA with no additional training to perform a finger-stick blood glucose check.
 What is the most appropriate response?

 During a 24-hour urine collection, the resident accidentally voids in the toilet and the urine is flushed.
 What is the correct action?